danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 *Figure 9.3: The Project Formerly Known as Kindle Forkbomb Printing Press.
 Courtesy of UBERMORGEN and Kunsthal Aarhus, No Copyright, 2013*
 [g: do you have a better picture/higher resolution of this? /w]

-Both works are always being displayed with the flow charts in exhibition settings, in which the artists do not only show different workflows but to make clear that procedures and processes as the art.
+Both works are always being displayed with the flow charts in exhibition settings, in which the artists do not only display them as an art object but to make clear the point that procedures and processes as the art.

 ## Flow chart as source